 Social media use is complex, encompassing multiple levels of conceptualisation and analysis (Meier & Reinecke, 2021).
 Still, current evidence on the relationship between social media use and adolescent mental health relies largely on measures of estimated frequency and duration (Schønning et al., 2020; Valkenburg et al., 2022b), overlooking the nuanced levels that can further explain this relationship.
 For over a decade research has tended to focus on the influence of surface-level aspects (e.g. time spent, an issue discussed by Walther, 2010), and a lack of attention to nuanced behaviour and underlying mechanisms persists (e.g., social capital, loneliness; Keles et al., 2020; Meier & Reinecke, 2021; Schønning et al., 2020; Valkenburg et al., 2022b).
 The current study therefore focuses on the experience of social media interaction as it relates to mental health (Meier & Reinecke, 2021).
 This is in line with the hypothesis that adolescents’ responses to social media and its content are potentially more impactful for mental health than the time spent on social media – which is better measured by objective data (Valkenburg et al., 2022b).
 We consider this experience to be vital since it allows consideration of aspects relating to underlying mechanisms.
 These can potentially capture how social media impacts mental health and who is more susceptible to this impact (Meier & Reinecke, 2021; Schønning et al., 2020; Timpano & Beard, 2020).
 Whether, for example, chatting on social media platforms influences mental health cannot be fully captured without understanding and assessing the underlying mechanism.
 One such mechanism could be that “this interaction enables the individual to stay connected to others”.
 This could then inform the development of a dimension of social media experience that focuses on “social capital”, as has been theorised elsewhere (Meier & Reinecke, 2021; Qi et al., 2018).

 Identifying our focal concept as “adolescent social media experience” is only the first in the multi-step iterative process of construct conceptualisation (also referred to as concept explication; Chaffee, 1991).
 This is the first and most crucial step in measure development, that should draw on multiple sources (Carpenter, 2018; Flake et al., 2017; Vogt et al., 2004).
-Since the available inputs to analysing the impact of social media use on mental health are somewhat coarse (Valkenburg et al., 2022b), we focused on developing putative dimensions that reflect social media experiences linked to mental health.
+Since the available inputs to analysing the impact of social media use on mental health are somewhat coarse (Valkenburg et al., 2022b), in this study we focused on developing putative dimensions that reflect social media experiences linked to mental health.
 These will later be triangulated in other studies not reported here (see Figure 1), as part of our ongoing iterative process of conceptualisation and item development (Chaffee, 1991).
 We therefore did not aim to document all possible levels of behaviour and experience encompassed in social media use.

 A comprehensive literature review (e.g. of existing measures) and Delphi study with key stakeholders are often suggested as the first steps within measure development (Carpenter, 2018; Chaffee, 1991; Detmar et al., 2006; Herdman et al., 2002).
 However, we opted for a bottom-up focus groups approach as our initial groundwork in understanding relevant dimensions.
 This is vital, given that while such experiences or mechanisms have been studied and theorised to an extent (Schønning et al., 2020; Valkenburg et al., 2022b), the limited qualitative work here is a major threat.
 That is, adolescence is a period of vulnerability to poor mental health with unique, often only internally accessible challenges (Rapee et al., 2019) likely to colour the constructs of interest here.